Siva1309/Module-5/Multiple Inheritance.md

-# Exp.No:23
+# Exp.No:25
-## Multiple Inheritance
+## PYTHON PROGRAM TO DISPLAY STUDENT DETAILS AND VALIDATE STUDENT ID
 ---

 ### AIM
-To write a Python program using multiple inheritance to get a student’s name, attendance, and ID (grade), and determine if the student is eligible for placement based on their grade.
+To write a Python program to input student details such as student ID and name, display them using a tuple, and validate the student based on the ID.

 ---